 The principal mission of the Department of Counseling is to prepare quality counselors for various settings in Idaho and the nation.
-More specifically, we seek to prepare quality School Counselors for public schools in K-12 settings; Marriage, Couple and Family Counselors; and Clinical Mental Health Counselors for community agencies and other mental health settings, and Student Affairs Counselors for working in college settings such as advising, residence halls, and career centers.
+More specifically, we seek to prepare quality School Counselors for public schools in K-12 settings; Marriage, Couple and Family Counselors; Clinical Mental Health Counselors; and Clinical Rehabilitation Counselors for community agencies and other mental health settings, and Student Affairs Counselors for working in college settings such as advising, residence halls, and career centers.

 In addition, we prepare doctoral level counselor educators and supervisors to work primarily in institutions of higher learning as faculty members.

 We believe it is also our mission to: